moocow-the-bovine/dstar-gantry/README.txt

         production host(s) as selected by the dstar make variables "PUBLISH_DEST" and/or "WEB_PUBLISH_DEST".

+        Probably not meaningful outside of the DWDS/ZDL ecosystem.

     run Runs a "CORPUS" instance from "CORPUS_ROOT/{server,web}/" in the temporary container.
 For this action, you will probably also want to specify "-p HTTP_PORT".
 If specified, this must be the last